fredrik0x/go-ethereum-1/SECURITY.md

 Use the built-in `geth version-check` feature to check whether the software is affected by any known vulnerability.
 This command will fetch the latest [`vulnerabilities.json`](https://geth.ethereum.org/docs/vulnerabilities/vulnerabilities.json) file which contains known security vulnerabilities concerning `geth`, and cross-check the data against its own version number.

-The following key may be used to communicate sensitive information to developers.
+The following may be used to communicate sensitive information to developers.

 Fingerprint: `AE96 ED96 9E47 9B00 84F3 E17F E88D 3334 FA5F 6A0A`